Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Leveraging property management software for electronic payments

-For landlords, selecting the right rent collection method is a strategic decision that impacts time, money, and peace of mind.
-ACH payments, especially when automated through property management software, stand out as the most efficient, cost-effective, and secure option for recurring monthly rent.
-Wire transfers, while fast, are best reserved for rare, urgent, and high-value transactions due to their prohibitive costs and irreversibility.
-Direct deposits offer tenant convenience but require robust landlord tracking without integrated solutions.
+Each payment method comes with its own set of pros and cons.
+ACH payments stand out as the most efficient, cost-effective, and secure option for recurring monthly rent.
+Wire transfers, while fast, are best reserved for rare, urgent, and high-value transactions due to high processing fees.
+Direct deposits offer tenant convenience but require diligent tracking from your end.

 Free all-in-one property management software by Baselane.Collect rent with BaselaneFree all-in-one property management software by Baselane.Use Baselane for landlord accountingScreen tenants with Baselane